 - Analyze pricing data.
 This usually includes sales KPIs (win/loss including win-loss reasons, conversion rates by segment, package mix by segment, average discounts by plan and by customer size), customer behavior (churn rate by plan, NDR by plan, NDR by ACV), and product engagement (utilization by feature).

-By the end of Step 1, a company should have homed in on a strategic direction for future pricing changes and the leadership team should be aligned about why these changes are important.
+By the end of Step 1, a company should have homed in on a strategic direction for future pricing changes.
+In addition, the leadership team should be aligned about why these changes are important.
 Now it’s time to figure out the details.

 Step 2: Validate with customer research

-Any strategy needs to be validated with actual input from customers.
-While this input could come from running pilots or simply changing pricing and seeing what happens, customer research is a great way to de-risk decisions and generate more buy-in for pricing changes.
+Any strategy needs validation with actual input from customers.
+This input could come from running pilots or simply changing pricing and seeing what happens.
+But the ideal would be to use customer research to de-risk decisions and generate more buy-in for pricing changes.